 Sandy Hodge's classroom experience includes preschool, kindergarten, and first grade.
 She has worked in a variety of settings including a Head Start classroom, a program for children with special needs, and classrooms in both public and private schools.
 Sandy's appreciation for the value of co-ops began as a parent when her two daughters attended a local co-op preschool.
 She loves the sense of community that is fostered for both children and adults in the co-op setting, and she feels fortunate to spend her days with children who allow her to be part of their natural enthusiasm for wondering, exploring, and creating.

 Teacher Sandy lives in SE Portland with her husband.
-She has two adult children who attend Portland State University and the University of Oregon.
+She has two adult children who work in the fields of social work and education.
 The Hodge family enjoys gardening, reading, board games, biking, and exploring the Pacific Northwest.